linguister/letra/data/LETRA_en.md

 		"simplify_double",
 		"remove_unstressed",
 		"vowel_shift",
-		"identity|diphthong" // only one of two will apply
+		"identity|diphthong" // only one of the two will apply ]
-	]
 }
 ```